JuroOravec/crawlee-one/README.md

   // Configure the Crawlee proxy.
 See Crawlee's `ProxyConfiguration`
   // By default, no proxy is used.
   //
-  // NOTE: DO NOT set proxy if you are deploying the crawler in Apify,
+  // NOTE: DO NOT set proxy here if you are deploying the crawler to Apify
   // and you want the user to specify the proxy!
   proxy: Actor.createProxyConfiguration({ ... }),